JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 In practice, all the amortization and shortcuts gives up some accuracy (making the result biased) in order to improve performance.

 My goal with Solari is to get _as close as possible_ to the offline reference (zero bias), while getting "good enough" performance for realtime.
-Quality is currently the main priority.
+Going into the 0.18 dev cycle, improving quality was my main priority.

 To that end, Bevy 0.18 brings many quality (and some performance!) improvements to Solari:

 * Specular material support
 * Fixed the loss of brightness in the scene compared to the reference
-* Eliminated bias from ReSTIR DI resampling
+* Eliminated correlations and bias from ReSTIR DI resampling
 * Greatly reduced GI lag
 * Greatly improved performance on larger scenes